 Buyers of promotional products, custom apparel and online merchandising technology that will help our clients meet their goals.
 Customers are primarily creative, marketing folks who are juggling a myriad of responsibilities: print, digital, design, event planning, data analytics, filling the sales funnel, bringing new products and services to life, brand development and more.
 Note: we work with Procurement Departments but steer clear of “sort by price” race to the bottom RFPs that waste our collective time.

 We do not typically sell to kindergartens, small sports teams, hairdressers or supply matches for your sister’s wedding.
 Great clients pay on time, are low hassle and work with, not against us when problems arise – and problems will arise.
 They don’t shop us because they value our ideas and strategic thinking.
 They love when we challenge them and ask, “WHY?”.
 They invite us to be an extension of their marketing departments.
 They introduce us to other buyers within their organization.
-They are active at events/tradeshows where they are hungry for unique ways to get in front of prospects.
+They are active at (virtual) events/tradeshows where they are hungry for unique ways to get in front of prospects.

 Not every deal, client or sale is good.
 Divas and price whores aren’t worth it.
 Deliver value and know what you are worth.
 You are worth it.